Pauline Hopkins: Reception

 After presenting Contending Forces to the Women's Era Club of Boston, readings of the novel spread to other women's clubs throughout the country.
 It was hailed as being "...undoubtedly the book of the century.... absorbing from the first page to the last" by president of the Colored Women's Business Club of Chicago, Alberta Moore Smith.

-Despite the significant contributions through her life's work, Hopkins received very little public recognition in comparison to many of her male counterparts.
-Her name would be largely forgotten during the time of the Harlem Renaissance, during which other African American artists received much recognition, leading up to her death.
+Despite this, Hopkins received little public recognition in comparison to many of her male counterparts.
+Her name would be largely forgotten during the time of the Harlem Renaissance, during which other African-American artists received much recognition, leading up to her death.
 Many details of her life would fall into obscurity until scholar Ann Allen Shockley's biographical essay "Pauline Elizabeth Hopkins: A Biographical Excursion into Obscurity" in 1972, which was followed by her work being featured in The Schomburg Library of Nineteenth-Century Black Women Writers during 1988.

 Legacy

-Hopkins is remembered for writing the first, if not one of the first mystery drama plays by a Black woman.
-She is has also been recognized as "...the most prolific contributor to the Colored American Magazine" during the four years that regularly contributed to the periodical, setting the foundation for what the magazine would become even after her eventual departure.
-Her various works for the magazine such as "Famous Women of the Negro Race" (1901-1902) were known to combat the stereotypes enforced on African-American Americans through showcasing the great successes of the race, often shedding light on the experiences of women in particular.
+Hopkins is remembered for writing one of the first mystery drama plays by a Black woman.
+She has also been recognized as "...the most prolific contributor to the Colored American Magazine" during the four years that regularly contributed to the periodical, setting the foundation for what the magazine would become even after her eventual departure.
+Her various works for the magazine such as "Famous Women of the Negro Race" (1901–1902) were known to combat the stereotypes enforced on African Americans through showcasing the great successes of the race, often shedding light on the experiences of women in particular.

 In 1988, Oxford University Press released The Schomburg Library of Nineteenth-Century Black Women Writers with Professor Henry Louis Gates as the general editor of the series.
 Hopkins' novel Contending Forces: A Romance Illustrative of Negro Life North and South (with an introduction by Richard Yarborough) was reprinted as a part of this series.
 Her magazine novels (with an introduction by Hazel Carby) were also reprinted as a part of this series.
 Carby did this as a way to reintroduce Hopkins into the sphere and see how her literature influenced writers in the past, present and now future.

 Her work has been regarded among other notable African-American writers at the time such as Charles Chesnutt, Paul Laurence Dunbar, and Sutton Griggs by Richard Yarborough.
-In relation to women's publications, Yarborough calls her "the single most productive black woman writer at the turn of the century."
+In relation to women's publications, Yarborough calls her "the single most productive black woman writer at the turn of the century".

 "The Northup legacy that Pauline Hopkins would claim as her own was one of impressive public action, fearless civic ambition and strong community consciousness."